Mike-Lazrevic/portfolioSite/README.md

 #First Project
 I'm thrilled to showcase my first project!
 It's an updated version of a project I originally developed in my introductory Computing Science course, now with an added customizable text file for users to modify the game and run it.
 This triggers a Python server where I first implemented the FLASK framework.
 Although I’m still learning, it has been a powerful tool.

+To visit the home page use the Index.html document.

 The project isn’t fully functional yet, but I plan to complete it by the end of the year!
 Stay tuned, and once it's ready, I’ll upload the live version of the website.

 Thanks for visiting!